dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-10-07

 - [HEXAGONMI](#hexagonmi)
-  - Discussed with Shaharoz some bugs related with Define Feature fornt-ends
+  - Discussed with Shaharoz some bugs related with Define Feature front-ends
   - Working on simply interface for trim line generation, so that redundant flanges can be skipped
   - Had meeting with Jessica, Eric and Dezheng